Aasser656/Interactive-Web-Template/README.md

 # Interactive-Web-Template
-This is a template was made with html , css and jquery .
+This is a template was made with html , css and jquery  including font-awesome library.